Cheap family fun activities for $5 or less

 Take a tour at the Louisville Water Tower Park. $5 or less admission for cheap family fun.

 Crescent Hill Reservoir is listed on the National Register of Historic Places.
-Watch for free historic tours and walks the second Wednesday of the month from May – September, beginning May 10, and wander through history.
-Doors open from 11 – 1 and 5 – 7.
+Watch for free historic tours and walks the second Wednesday of the month from May – September, we have the details for you at this link.
 Louisville Water staff will be on hand from to answer questions and offer insights into our history.

 21c Museum and Hotel nestled in downtown Louisville, is a multi-venue contemporary art museum.
 The galleries are free and open to the public every day and exhibitions rotate.